chriszarate/supergenpass-lib/README.md

 ### method

 * Default `'md5'`
-* Expects `String`
+* Expects `String` or `Function`

 A string specifying the requested hash function.
-The only supported values are `'md5'` or `'sha512'`.
+The only supported string values are `'md5'` or `'sha512'`.

+Alternatively, you can supply your own hash function.
+This hash function must accept a string value and return a string value.
+Returned hashes should be at least 24 characters and will be subject to SGP’s password validation rules.

 ### removeSubdomains